victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ## Pointers

-Variables that stores memory addresses, not actual values.
+Variables that store memory addresses, not actual values.

 ### What it isn't